Patternslib/Patterns/src/pat/inject/documentation.md

 Another example: You can present the user with a login page in case the session has expired (``401`` error).

+You can disable this behavior for debugging by adding the following parameter to the query string:
+``pat-inject-errorhandler.off``.

 ### Options reference

 You can customise the behaviour of injection through options in the `data-pat-inject` attribute.